sashaborst/mmart-168-fall2017/hw10/README.md

 offers: https://api.bart.gov/docs/overview/examples.aspx.
 Consider the following:
 * What kind of information does this API make available?
 * What apps and websites do you think access this information?
-* Exercise (not to turn in): Open the following URL in your web browser: https://api.bart.gov/api/sched.aspx?cmd=depart&orig=24th&dest=rock&key=MW9S-E7SL-26DU-VV8V&json=y
+* Exercise (not to turn in): Open the following URL in your web browser:<br>
+  https://api.bart.gov/api/sched.aspx?cmd=depart&orig=24th&dest=rock&key=MW9S-E7SL-26DU-VV8V&json=y
-    * What happens when you change the "orig" and "dest" parameters (see this list: https://api.bart.gov/docs/overview/abbrev.aspx)?
+    * What happens when you change the "orig" and "dest" parameters (see [this list](https://api.bart.gov/docs/overview/abbrev.aspx))?
     * What happens when you remove the "json=y" section of the URL?

 ## PART III: Coding
+Please complete the following activities
 ### A. Building the Station List Menu
-Using any loop you want, modify the makeStationList function so that it populates the select menu with *ALL* of the stations that are returned from the BART data feed: https://api.bart.gov/api/stn.aspx?cmd=stns&key=MW9S-E7SL-26DU-VV8V&json=y
+Using any loop you want, modify the ***makeStationList*** function so that it populates the select menu with *ALL* of the stations that are returned from the BART data feed: https://api.bart.gov/api/stn.aspx?cmd=stns&key=MW9S-E7SL-26DU-VV8V&json=y

-### B. Writing to the DOM, using a Loop
+### B. Create a Train Arrival Display
-Using a for loop, write out each person’s avatar, name, and score, based on the **people** array
+1. Update the ***getArrivalTimes*** function so that it queries whatever station the user selects.
+2. Instead of printing all of the train arrival estimates to the console, output the data to the DOM.

+### C. Extra Credit Opportunities
+1. Make the information display look beautiful using CSS (up to 20 points)
+2. For each train, output all of the following in a tasteful way (up to 20 points):
+    * time of arrival
+    * direction
+    * whether or not there is a delay
+    * whether or not bikes are allowed
+    * which platform
+    * the color of the train line

-## Part III: Submit
+## Part IV: Submit
 1. Just as in Part II, open your Terminal and type: `$ git status`.
 It should tell you which files you've changed.
-2. To "commit" all of your changes, type: ` $ git commit -am 'Completed homework 8'`
+2. To "commit" all of your changes, type: ` $ git commit -am 'Completed homework 10'`
-3. To "push" your change to up to your github account, type: `$ git push --set-upstream origin homework08`
+3. To "push" your change to up to your github account, type: `$ git push --set-upstream origin homework10`
 4. Finally, verify that your changes are up on GitHub by logging into your GitHub account and taking a look at your newly created homework08 branch.
 5. **Submit your homework by pasting a link to your branch into the Moodle.**